knowledgr/knowledgr/doc/exchangequickstart.md

 Exchange Quickstart
 -------------------

 System Requirements: A dedicated server or virtual machine with a minimum of 64GB of RAM, and at least 220GB of fast **local** SSD storage.
-COLAB is one of the most active blockchains in the world and handles an incredibly large amount of transactions per second, as such, it requires fast storage to run efficiently.
+KNOWLEDGR is one of the most active blockchains in the world and handles an incredibly large amount of transactions per second, as such, it requires fast storage to run efficiently.

 With the right equipment and technical configuration a reindex should take **no longer than 24 hours**.
 If recommendations are not followed precisely, the reindex can drag on for days or even weeks with significant slowdowns towards the end.

 Physically attached SSD will ensure an optimal reindex time.
 SSD over a NAS or some kind of network storage backed by SSD will often have much higher latency.
 As an example, AWS EBS is not performant enough.
 A good recommended instance in AWS is the i3.2xlarge, it comes with a physically attached nVME drive (it must be formatted and mounted on instance launch).

 You can save a lot of time by replaying from a `block_log`.
-Colabit hosts a public `block_log` that is regularly updated.
+Knowledgrit hosts a public `block_log` that is regularly updated.
 Using the docker method below, we have made it easy to download a `block_log` at launch and replay from it by passing in the `USE_PUBLIC_BLOCKLOG=1` environment variable.
 To do this, make sure your data directory is empty and does not contain a block_log.
-If you are not using docker, you can download a `block_log` from [here](https://s3.amazonaws.com/colabit-dev-blockchainstate/block_log-latest), put it in your colab data directory, and use the `--replay-blockchain` command line option.
-Be sure to remove the option if you have to stop/restart colabd after already being synced.
+If you are not using docker, you can download a `block_log` from [here](https://s3.amazonaws.com/knowledgrit-dev-blockchainstate/block_log-latest), put it in your knowledgr data directory, and use the `--replay-blockchain` command line option.
+Be sure to remove the option if you have to stop/restart knowledgrd after already being synced.

-We recommend using docker to both build and run COLAB for exchanges.
+We recommend using docker to both build and run KNOWLEDGR for exchanges.
 Docker is the world's leading containerization platform and using it guarantees that your build and run environment is identical to what our developers use.
 You can still build from source and you can keep both blockchain data and wallet data outside of the docker container.
 The instructions below will show you how to do this in just a few easy steps.

 ### Install docker and git (if not already installed)